Uncover the 7 key types and concepts of urban planning critical for developing sustainable and efficient cities. Contact us for more information!

 6. Environmental Planning

-Environmental planning is a type of strategic development that emphasizes sustainability.
-Considerations for this type of urban planning include air pollution, noise pollution, wetlands, habitats of endangered species, flood zone susceptibility, and coastal zone erosion, along with a host of other environmental factors dealing with the relationship between natural and human systems.
+Emphasizes sustainability, addressing air pollution, noise pollution, wetlands, habitats of endangered species, flood zone susceptibility, and coastal zone erosion, along with other environmental factors.

 ClearPoint has the features you need to manage both your larger environmental program and the numerous projects entailed in accomplishing those larger objectives.
 You can: